Indrikoterio/Suiron.jl/README.md

 Please refer to [LogicVar.jl](src/LogicVar.jl).

+In Prolog, the anonymous variable (which matches anything) is an underscore: \_ .
-The [anonymous](src/Anonymous.jl) variable must also begin with a dollar sign: $\_ .
-A simple underscore '\_' is treated as an atom.
-Below is an example of a rule which contains an anonymous variable:
+In Suiron, it must begin with a dollar sign: $\_ .

+Below is an example of a rule which contains anonymous variables.
+If a knowledgebase contains facts about employees, for example, employee(Julia, cashier, 2000), then a rule to list high wage employees would be:

 ```
-voter($P) :- $P = person($_, $Age), $Age >= 18.
+high_wage($Emp) :- $Emp = employee($_, $_, $Salary), $Salary >= 5000.
 ```

 <hr>

-Facts and rules can also be created dynamically within a Julia program.
+Facts and rules can also be created immediately within a Julia program, without loading them from a file.
 The fact mother(June, Theodore) could be created by calling the function parse_complex().

 ```
 fact = parse_complex("mother(June, Theodore).")
 ```

-'Complex term' is the same as 'compound term'.
+'Complex term' means the same as 'compound term'.

 Please refer to comments in [SComplex.jl](src/SComplex.jl) for more information.